royemosby/no-stories/src/recipes/carrot-cake-loaf.md

 1. Bake for 50-60 minutes or until a cake tester inserted at the middle comes out clean.
 1. Allow to cool for 10 minutes in bread tin.
 1. Remove cake from tin and cool to room temperature.
-1. For icing, combine marscapone, vanilla and 2/3 c confectioners sugar until smooth.
-Add additional confectioners sugar until desired consistency is reached.
+1. For icing, combine room temperature[^curdle] marscapone, 2 tbls milk, vanilla, and confectioners sugar until smooth.
+Add additional milk until desired consistency is reached.
 We go with a thicker consistency where it sluggishly drizzles off the mixing utensil.
 1. Drizzle icing across the top of the cooled cake.
 Eat on the spot or refrigerate up to 5 days.

+[^curdle]: Marscapone tends to curdle when combined with ingredients of differing temperatures.
+If it does curdle, you can warm the mixture using the [double boiler](../../concepts/kitchen-glossary/#double-boil) technique or microwaving gently.
+After warmed, re-mix.